Out About Scotland includes affiliate links. As an Amazon Associate I earn from qualifying purchases. Read more.

 I saw my first puffin years ago on a visit to Bass Rock in the Firth of Forth and I’ve been a big fan ever since.
 Bass Rock, if you’re unaware of it, is a huge outcrop lying a mile or so offshore from North Berwick in East Lothian which has frequent sightseeing tours around it courtesy of the Scottish Seabird Centre.

-Home to one of the largest gannet colonies in the world, it soars above the pummelling waves of the Forth with cliffs that rise in excess of three hundred feet, and having seen it on frequent occasions while visiting that part of Scotland I was excited to see the birds that live there in such vast numbers they turn the black rock into a seething mass of white feathers.
+Home to one of the largest gannet colonies in the world, it soars above the pummelling waves of the Forth with cliffs that rise in excess of three hundred feet.
+Having seen it on frequent occasions while visiting that part of Scotland, I was excited to see the birds that live in such vast numbers they turn the black rock into a seething mass of white feathers.

-What took me by surprise as I sat on the edge of the tour boat wasn’t the number of gannets rather than the acrobatics of the puffins.
-These birds effortlessly zip through the air at speeds that seem impossible with their stubby wings and they’re able to dive into the sea at a breakneck velocity.
+What took me by surprise as I sat on the edge of the tour boat wasn’t the number of gannets, but rather the acrobatics of the puffins.
+These birds effortlessly zip through the air at speeds that seem impossible for their stubby wings and they’re able to dive into the sea at a breakneck velocity.

 The Atlantic puffins we have here in Scotland are a sub-species of auk which counts guillemots and penguins amongst their family, but all are notable for their ability to ‘fly’ underwater.